ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 ### Mission

-* Create text reports of data embedded in gbXML files
+* Create text reports of all data of interest embedded in gbXML files
-* Toggle and zoom the display of 3D surfaces based on user input
+* Toggle the visibility of individual and groups of elements
-* Create detailed interactive reports of issues discovered.
+* Zoom the view to display selected elements or groups of elements

 ### Features